Ecommerce Checklist: 19 Essentials for Your Online Store

 The rules and processes for obtaining a business license differ based on your location and the types of products you sell, so check your local and state laws.
 You’ll need a federal license or permit if a federal agency regulates your business activities.

-12. Optimize your checkout process
+12. Optimize your online checkout process

 Your checkout process is a crucial consideration when designing your ecommerce website.
 The process should be as user-friendly as possible to reduce cart abandonment.
 Make sure users can easily add products to their cart and get the information they need, such as shipping details.
 Also, minimize the amount of information customers need to input.